kerberos-io/helm-charts/charts/hub/README.md

 # Building

 To build a new release the following steps needs to be executed.
+Please note that this repository has a Github action which automatically releases new a Helm chart version.

     cd hub
     helm lint